FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 	1. Launch the test client with the flags: --packetDropChanceSend 100 --packetDropStartSend 10
 	2. Wait for client to quit (takes a few seconds)
 	3. Test client should quit with the message "Connection is closing, exiting"
+	4. Relaunch the test client with the flags: --packetDropChanceSend 100 --packetDropStartSend 10 --autoReconnect --packetResetDropAtTimeout --printProtocolVersion
+	5. The test client should print the protocol version used right away and then wait a few seconds before the session starts closing.
+Closing might be printed printed multiple times.
+	6. After the session has closed, the connection is going to time out and reconnect by printing the protocol version once again.

 * Test tally states
 	1. Open ATEM Software Control